-As compound 3 presents intramolecular dipolar interactions, the SQUID measurement made with the polycrystalline sample (Figure 8), included the contribution from both intra- and intermolecular magnetic exchange interaction pathways.
+As diradical 3 shows intramolecular dipolar interactions, the SQUID data for the polycrystalline sample (Figure 8), included the contribution from both intra- and intermolecular magnetic exchange interaction pathways.
 However, it is very important to differentiate between intra- and intermolecular exchange interactions of the radicals in diradical (or polyradical) compounds as the net magnetic behavior could be entirely different.
-For example, Rentschler et al. prepared magnetically diluted samples by embedding the compounds in a poly(vinyl chloride) film to suppress intermolecular exchange interactions and study separately intra- and intermolecular exchange interactions, observing completely different behavior in some complexes.15 To overcome this problem we prepared a dilute frozen solution of diradical 3 and studied it by EPR following the half-field transition signal intensity at different temperatures to only examine the intramolecular magnetic interactions contribution.
-This way could make a semi-quantitative assessment of the magnetic interactions that take place in the diradical by EPR as the intensity of the forbidden EPR transition signal is proportional to the imaginary part of the magnetic susceptibility.
+For example, Rentschler et al. prepared magnetically diluted samples by embedding the compounds in a poly(vinyl chloride) film to suppress intermolecular exchange interactions and study separately intra- and intermolecular exchange interactions, observing completely different behavior in some complexes.15 To overcome this problem we prepared a dilute frozen solution of diradical 3 and studied it by EPR following the half-field transition signal intensity at different temperatures to examine only the intramolecular magnetic interaction contribution.
+This way the magnetic interactions in diradical 3 can be semi-quantitatively assesed by EPR as the intensity of the forbidden EPR transition signal is proportional to the imaginary part of the magnetic susceptibility.
 Therefore, the plot of I·T vs. T (where I is the spectrum intensity of the ms = 2 transition) shows the same shape of the curve as in the usual representation of ·T vs. T as measured by SQUID.
-According to the shape of the curve obtained, we can estimate the type of predominant magnetic interactions in the sample.
+According to the shape of the curve obtained, we can assess the type of predominant magnetic interactions in the sample.
 In addition, we can determine whether the triplet state is the ground state.

 The intensity of the ms = 2 transition signal (I) was measured in the 4-110 K temperature region.
 The corresponding I·T vs. T curve is shown in Figure 12.
 We observe a decrease of the I·T value as the temperature decreases.
-This behaviour is indicative of predominant antiferromagnetic interactions between the spin carriers and demonstrates that the singlet is the ground state, with the triplet state thermally accessible.
-Thus, intramolecular magnetic interactions in diradical 3 are antiferromagnetic, and as the SQUID measurement showed antiferromagnetic interactions, the intermolecular magnetic interactions contribution should be antiferromagnetic as well.
+This behaviour is indicative of predominantly antiferromagnetic interactions between the spin carriers and demonstrates that the singlet is the ground state, with the triplet state thermally accessible.
+Thus, intramolecular magnetic interactions in diradical 3 are antiferromagnetic.
+As the SQUID measurement also showed antiferromagnetic interactions, the intermolecular magnetic interaction contribution should be antiferromagnetic as well.

 Figure 12.
 Dependence of the intensity of the half-field transition band ms = 2 with temperature for a frozen solution of diradical 3 at 1.5x10-3 M.